elebihan/famulus/man/famulus.1.rst

 run [OPTIONS] <URI> <name> [<name>, ...]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run one or more test/suite on target identified by its URI.
+Run one or more test/suite on target identified by its URI, which format is
+<scheme>://<hostname|IP address>.
+The support URI schemes are:

+- ssh://: connect to the machine via SSH

 By default, the events occuring during the execution of a test/suite are
 formatted in a human-friendly way.
 Use *--event-format=machine* to format them